 Being able to see your record online might help you to manage your medical conditions.
 It also means that you can even access it from anywhere in the world should you require medical treatment on holiday.
 If you decide not to join or wish to withdraw, this is your choice and practice staff will continue to treat you in the same way as before.
 In general this decision will not affect the quality of your care.

-To register for these services you will need to come to the surgery in person with photo ID (Passport or Driving License).
+To register for these services you will need to come to the surgery in person with photo ID (Passport or Driving License) or you can email us with your details at [email@example.com] (firstname.lastname@example.org) to request a login.
 We are now able to text you your login details.

 Things to consider before applying for online access

 Before you apply for online access to your medical record, there are some other things to consider:

 There may be something you have forgotten about in your record that you might find upsetting.

 If your GP has given you access to test results or letters, you may see something that you find upsetting to you.
 This may occur before you have spoken to your doctor or while the surgery is closed and you cannot contact them.